scarborough-courtney/ohimanual/content/accessing_github_repos.md

 ### Install the GitHub application

 There are several options to clone your repository to your local machine.
 When getting started, we recommend using the GitHub application.
 This is freely available for download.
-Follow the instructions for downloading and installing from the following:
+Follow the default instructions for downloading and installing from the following:

 * **Windows**: https://windows.github.com/.